shader-slang/slang/docs/target-compatibility.md

 For CPU targets there is the IFeedbackTexture interface that requires an implemention for use.
 Slang does not currently include CPU implementations for texture types.

-## Atomic Float
+## RWByteAddressBuffer Atomic

-This feature allows atomic float additions on RWByteAddressBuffer.
+Currently feature allows atomic float additions on RWByteAddressBuffer.
+A future update will broader types supported.
 There are methods on RWByteAddressBuffer...

 ```
 void RWByteAddressBuffer::InterlockedAddFp32(uint byteAddress, float valueToAdd, out float originalValue);